DataStax-Academy/zdm-scenario-katapod/step1.md

 done
 ```

-_You have a working application backed by a Cassandra cluster.
+_🗒️ You have a working application backed by a Cassandra cluster.
 Time to start
 preparing for a migration!_

 <!-- NAVIGATION -->